-Humanities Grants emphasize collaboration among cultural, educational and community-based organizations and institutions in order to serve Michigan’s people with public humanities programming.
-These grants play a vital role in defining our culture, our state, our community and ourselves, and are intended to connect us to Michigan’s rich cultural heritage and historical resources through initiatives that help the people of our state reason together and learn from one another.
+Humanities Grants emphasize collaboration among cultural, educational, and community-based organizations and institutions in order to serve Michigan’s people with public humanities programming.
+These grants play a vital role in defining our culture, our state, our community, and ourselves.
+They are intended to connect us to Michigan’s rich cultural heritage and historical resources through initiatives that help the people of our state reason together and learn from one another.

 Funding is based on available resources.
 Awards may be less than the total amount requested.

-If you have questions or would like to discuss a potential project, please contact Robbe DiPietro at email@example.com or (517) 372-7770.
+If you have questions or would like to discuss a potential project, please contact James Nelson at firstname.lastname@example.org.

 Learn more about grants and programs by watching our latest virtual workshops:

 Grants and Programs Workshop (video)

 Tips and Tricks for a Successful Application Workshop (video)